I can see your dirty pillows. Everyone will.

 The Good: This movie has aged like a fine wine.
 It features a star-studded cast including Sissy Spacek, John Travolta, PJ Soles, William Katt, Nancy Allen, and Amy Irving.
 Director Brian DePalma keeps a great pace, makes smart changes to the source material, and is not afraid of an artistic touch or two.

-The underlying theme of a girl coming into womanhood and all the power that entails is handled extremely well for a film that manages to be both an exploitation film (Hey it’s the girl’s shower) as well as well-received critical darling (Oscar nomination for Sissy Spacek and an Oscar nomination and Golden Globe win for Piper Laurie.)
+The underlying theme of a girl coming into womanhood and all the power that entails is handled extremely well for a film that is both an exploitation film (Hey it’s the girl’s shower) and a well-received critical darling (Oscar nomination for Sissy Spacek and an Oscar nomination and Golden Globe win for Piper Laurie.)

-The ending works as well as you remember it but it is the little touches on the journey that elevate the material from its honestly pulp roots.
+The ending works as well as you remember it, but it is the little touches on the journey that elevates the material from its honestly pulp roots.
 Piper Laurie, in particular, sells her over the top character with one memorable set-piece after another.